ibm-cloud-docs/databases-for-redis/ha-dr.md

 When restoring a database from backups or using point-in-time restore, a new database is created with new connection strings.
 Existing workloads and processes must be adjusted to consume the new connection strings.

 A recovered database may also need the same customer-created dependencies of the disaster database.
-Ensure that these and other services exist in the recovered region:
+Ensure that this and other services exist in the recovered region:

 - {{site.data.keyword.keymanagementservicefull}}
-- {{site.data.keyword.hscrypto}}

 Remember that deleting a database also deletes its associated backups.
 However, deleted databases may be recoverable within a limited timeframe.
 For more information, see [Backups FAQ](/docs/cloud-databases?topic=cloud-databases-faq-backups).